+86 1510-529-7925 [email protected]

 DSCF9388-1024x683-1024x683 How to photograph graffiti

 Color or black and white is also an issue that you have to consider when shooting graffiti.
-The way I have worked around this issue is that I tend to shoot black and white with my film cameras and these shots are mostly behind the scene shots of the artists working.
-But once the graffiti artists’ work is finished, then I shoot those shots in color.
+The way I have worked around this issue is that I tend to shoot black and white with my film cameras and these shots are mostly behind-the-scenes shots of the artists working.
+But once the graffiti artists’ work is finished, then I shoot those shots in colour on my digital camera(You could use colour film but the turnaround time would be slow and most artists would want to post their work on social media once they are done, so digital is usually better).
 Color is important to many artists and they want their vision to be seen the way they painted it.
-They select their colors carefully so it is best to show their work off the way they created it.
+They select their colours and colour palettes carefully so it is best to show their work off the way they created it.

 DSCF9388-1024x683-1024x683 How to photograph graffiti